 Breast cancer starts in the breast tissue, most commonly on the cells that line the milk ducts of the breast.
 It is the most commonly occurring cancer in women and the second most common cancer overall.
 There were an estimated 2 million new cases of breast cancer reported globally in 2018.

 Common symptoms of breast cancer include a lump in the breast, changes to the skin on the breast, discharge from nipples, change of appearance of the nipple and a lump in the armpit.
-Factors which can increase changes of getting breast cancer include family history, inherited muted genes, age, exposure to radiation and obesity.
+Factors which can increase the chances of getting breast cancer include family history, inherited muted genes, age, exposure to radiation and obesity.

 Breast cancer can be detected through regular screening which included a physical exam, mammogram, breast ultrasound and a breast tissue biopsy.